Instrument Petting Zoos

-Optional: A fourth station of woodwinds (flute/clarinet) can be added as a rotation by request.
+Optional: An additional station of woodwinds (flute/clarinet) can be added as a rotation by request.
 This requires a minimum of 45 minutes per class.
 This option also requires the school provides an additional adult (this must be someone other than the classroom teacher; a parent, volunteer, another teacher or administrator) to assist symphony staff with the stations for the duration of the event.

 To schedule a visit to your school or community event, please first fill out the online form.